Lear2

 Spaceborne

 Intermap collected airborne SAR data over Napa Valley, USA.
-The image slider shows 1.5 m resolution X-band orthorectified SAR imagery from a satellite sensor (left) and Intermap’s airborne sensor (right).
+The image slider shows 1.5m resolution X-band orthorectified SAR imagery from a satellite sensor (left) and Intermap’s airborne sensor (right).
 Airborne SAR contains more detail and contrast due to the higher signal-to-noise ratio.

 Aircraft Specifications